RobertGardner/teach-full-stack-project-template/README.md

    - These scripts start the individual development servers.
    1. `lint:*`
    - These scripts run lint in the client and server directories.
+   1. `tsc:*`
+   - These scripts run tsc in the client and server directories.
    1. `postinstall`
       - The `postinstall` script is automatically run when you run `npm install`.
 It is executed after the dependencies are installed.
 Specifically for this project the `postinstall` script is used to install the `client` and `server` dependencies.
    1. `prepare`